 I usually try to take gorgeous, sexy photos of a recipe geared to scintillate and entice you into wanting to make it.
 This post is different.
-Chicken stock, no matter how you photograph it, is not sexy.
+Chicken stock, even the most luscious homemade chicken stock, no matter how you photograph it, is not sexy.
 It just isn’t.
 It wasn’t meant to be.

 Oh, but it CAN be.
 You need to think of chicken stock (and all other stocks, for that matter) like the little black dress of the culinary world.
 By itself it might seem plain, but add the right accessories and it becomes absolutely stunning, radiant, gorgeous and, I dare say elegant.

 Just like the ultimate outfit, the perfect dish starts with a classic, impeccable base.
 This stock is that foundation.
 It helps that it’s a nearly perfect food all on its own, but added to other dishes, it’s the base for perfection.